MaastrichtU-IDS/data2services-pipeline/README.md

 The directory where are the files to convert needs to be in `/data` (to comply with Apache Drill path).

 The script starts GraphDB and Apache Drill services on Docker.
-They can be started manually with `resources/startup.sh` and stopped with `shutdown.sh`
+They can be started manually with `resources/startup.sh` and stopped with `shutdown.sh`.

 ```shell
 # All parameters